JVital2013/pihole-router/README.md

 -   Raspberry Pi, or some other computer/server capable of running Pi-Hole.
 It should probably be a physical server, but if you're crafty enough you can probably virtualize it somehow.
 I'm using a Raspberry Pi 4 to get an edge on Ethernet speeds.

     - The Raspberry Pi needs to have 2 ethernet ports.
 I use an RTL8153 Gigabit Ethernet Adapter for my 2nd port.
 Specifically, I use this one: <https://www.bestbuy.com/site/insignia-usb-3-0-to-gigabit-ethernet-adapter-white/3510527.p?skuId=3510527>

-    - A way to connect directly to the Raspberry Pi (monitor and keyboard).
-There are times when it will become inaccessable to the network and you will be unable to ssh in.
+    - (Optional) A way to connect directly to the Raspberry Pi (monitor and keyboard).
+There are times when it might become inaccessable to the network and you will be unable to ssh in.

 -   Wi-Fi router that can be put into AP mode.
 I'm using a TP-Link Archer C1200v3